Skip to main content

 5. Then, in the top left, click CREATE.

-6. Click on the Application card titled argocd/applications.
+6. Click on the Application card titled argocd/bootstrap.

 At this point, the Application will be out-of-sync.
-The diff will show the addition of the argocd.argoproj.io/tracking-id label to the existing guestbook Application, which indicates that the "App of Apps now manages it".
+The diff will show the addition of the argocd.argoproj.io/tracking-id label to the existing guestbook-dev Application, which indicates that the "App of Apps now manages it".

 kind: Application